dahamv/dahamv.github.io/technologies/html/css.md

    page(html document) since it doesn't have a relative parent element.
 Will mess up the layout of the webpage.*/ position:reletive;
    background-image:url('./path/to/img');
-   background-position:100px 200px; /*pushed from the border.
-Can also do background-possition:center center/ center top etc.*/ backgroup-repeat:no-repeat; /*since the image is pushed it will repeat inside the box. to stop that*/ }
+   background-position:100px 200px; /*pushed from the border.  .*/
+   background-possition:center center; /*Can also do this or "center top" etc*/ backgroup-repeat:no-repeat; /*since the image is pushed it will repeat inside the box. to stop that*/ }
 .p-box h1{